sheisc/COMP9024/Graphs/Dijkstra/README.md

     Mark node u as visited.

-    For each neighbor v of u, if
+    For one node v,

+    if

         1. node v has not been visited yet
+        2. node v is a neighbor of node u
-    2. u is reachable from startNodeId (i.e., the shortest distance for u is not INFINITY_VALUE)
+        3. u is reachable from startNodeId (i.e., the shortest distance for u is not INFINITY_VALUE)
-    3. there is a shorter path from startNodeId to v via node u:
+        4. there is a shorter path from startNodeId to v via node u:

             startNodeId --> ... -->  u --> v

             (i.e., distances[u] + MatrixElement(pGraph, u, v) < distances[v])

     then